opencog/atomspace/opencog/persist/sql/README.md

    $ dropdb foo
 ```

-There is currently no way to drop databses from the scheme prompt;
+There is currently no way to drop databases from the scheme prompt;
 this is partly a safety feature (fewer accidents), and partly a
 minimization of complexity.
 If you need complex database management,
-then you need a database managemenet system.
+then you need a database management system.
 This guile module is
 not a replacement for a full DBMS, nor could it ever be.

 Skip ahead to the section [Using the System](#using-the-system)